EliteLoser/CrypTaxCalc/README.md

 BETA!
 Experimental feature!
-Data from 2024-01-01-00-00-0x UTC.
-As found in the repo.
+Data from 2024-01-01-00-00-xx UTC.
+As found in the repo for 2023 and on.
+The JSON filenames should contain the calculation year+1 surrounded by hyphens (e.g. '-2024-' for the tax year 2023 and '-2023-' for the tax year 2022).
 Only the top 100 coins on Coinmarketcap are available.
 Zero means 'not found'.

 Asset TokenCount USDValue AlternateCurrencyValue AlternateCurrency
 ----- ---------- -------- ---------------------- -----------------